The information in this article applies to:

 - Using the red lines of the Reference Display as a guide, click at a corner of your exterior walls to place a pier at that location.
 If you need to adjust the pier's location, click on it to select it and move it using the Move edit handle that displays at the object's center.

-- With the pier still selected, click the Open Object edit button to open the Fixture Specification dialog.
+- With the pier still selected, click the Open Object edit button to open the Geometric Shape Specification dialog.
 On the General panel:

 - Specify the desired Height of your pier.
 In most cases, this will be the default ceiling height of Floor 1, specified in the first part of this article.